michaeldeongreen/HandyScripts/README.md

 - [-e] fileExtension - File Extension filter **(ex: mkv, mp4)**
 - [-l] episodeNumberLength - Episode number length **(ex: Series with that is 99 or less would be 2, 100 to 999 would be 3)**.
 Must be 2 or 3.
 - [-p] episodeNumberStartPosition - The position where the episode number starts for each file.
 Assumes it is the same for each file **(ex: Hokuto no Ken 001.mkv would be 14, which is )**
+- [-t] testing - OPTIONAL flag to do a test run before renaming the files.
+Output will be logged to the log file.

 *Notes:*